Mixed martial arts rules: Weigh-in and hydration

-Unlike the UFC, ONE does not allow weight cutting, ONE will assign an athlete his or her weight class based on their "walking weight" (based on the daily training weight).
+Unlike the UFC, ONE does not allow weight cutting, ONE will assign an athlete their weight class based on their "walking weight" (based on the daily training weight).
 An athlete's "walking weight" is monitored regularly throughout the time an athlete is with contracted to ONE.
-Fights are strictly only offered to an athlete based on his or her "walking weight".
+Fights are strictly only offered to an athlete based on their "walking weight".

 Upon arrival at the start of event week athletes' weights will be checked.
 Every athlete must be within the restrictions of the contracted weight class or catchweight limit.

 During event week, all athletes participate in a combined weigh-in and hydration test.
 Every athlete must submit a urine sample for a hydration check.
 If the athlete passes this test, he or she can weigh-in.
 The athlete's must weigh-in within the restrictions of the contracted weight class or catchweight limit.

 On event day, those athletes who made weight and passed the hydration test on the previous day do not have to weigh-in.
 However, athletes who miss weight or fail a hydration test, must pass the hydration test and make weight on event day.

 If an athlete fails the hydration test on event day, he or she is not permitted to compete.
-Should an athlete pass the hydration test but weigh-in above the restrictions of the contracted weight class, then the bout may take place at a catchweight if the athlete is within 5 percent of his or her opponent's official weight, and if the opponent agrees to competing at this catchweight.
-Additionally, a percentage of the athlete’s purse will be given to the opponent due to failure to make the contracted weight.
+Should an athlete pass the hydration test but weigh-in above the restrictions of the contracted weight class, then the bout may take place at a catchweight if the athlete is within 5 percent of their opponent's official weight, and if the opponent agrees to competing at this catchweight.
+Additionally, a percentage of the athlete's purse will be given to the opponent due to failure to make the contracted weight.

 Post-bout weight may not exceed 5 percent over the weight class or catchweight limit.
 If an athlete were to commit this offense, he or she will be held to the rules below: